 I am currently a Research Staff Member at IBM Research AI.
 I graduated with a Ph.D. in Computer Science from Arizona State University's Computer Science department, where my advisor was Dr. Subbarao (Rao) Kambhampati.
 Prior to that, I graduated summa cum laude with a Bachelors degree in Computer Science from Arizona State.

-My primary research is in the field of Automated Planning and Decision Making, within the wider umbrella of Artificial Intelligence, and examines the issues inherent in using symbolic reasoning techniques to bridge disparate techniques in service of applications such as automation of business processes, source code translation, and command line automation.
+My primary research is in the field of Sequential Decision Making, within the wider umbrella of Artificial Intelligence, and examines the issues inherent in using symbolic reasoning to bridge disparate AI and ML techniques in service of applications such as automation of business processes, source code translation, and command line automation.

 My thesis work dealt specifically with automated planning challenges in human-robot teaming.
 I have also worked on creating automated conversation systems, applying planning and reinforcement learning techniques to bridging symbolic and neural approaches; and on bridging HCI and AI techniques for human-agent collaboration.